 November is Academic Writing Month #AcWriMo at Methodspace!
-The theme of week four is: Share Your Work.
+This post was part of the 2017 #AcWriMo series.
+The theme of week four was: Share Your Work.
 I asked visual communications expert Lydia Hooper for suggestions.

 What approaches do you recommend researchers take for using visualizations and images of various kinds to communicate research findings?
 Is it different for qualitative or quantitative researchers?